-Sarah Potempa knows a thing or two about curling hair—she's the creator of The Beachwaver, and she has styled countless celebrities like Lea Michele, Hailee Steinfeld, and Margot Robbie for major events.
+Sarah Potempa knows a thing or two about curling hair.
+She's the creator of The Beachwaver, and she has styled countless celebrities like Lea Michele, Hailee Steinfeld, and Margot Robbie for major events.
 She's also been the lead stylist at the Victoria's Secret Fashion Show multiple times, brining her Angel wave expertise to the girls.
-She's styled countless celebrities like Lea Michele, Hailey Steinfeld, and Margot Robbie too, curling and waving their hair for red carpets and major events.
+She's styled countless celebrities like Lea Michele, Hailee Steinfeld, and Margot Robbie, curling and waving their hair for red carpets and major events.

 Use a Properly Heated Tool